authorly/interapptive-web/README.md

 ## Setup the application

 1. Clone the repository on your machine
-1. Create a suitable `config/database.yml` (production will likely run on MySQL)
+1. Create a suitable `config/database.yml` (production runs on MySQL)
 1. `bundle install`
 1. `bundle exec rake db:create:all`
 1. `bundle exec rake db:migrate`